 K-2 teacher Chloe from Tiny Teaching Shack adds: “As much as possible, I like to highlight API culture and history by ensuring that my students are aware of the sheer breadth of diversity and difference within that region.
 With so much to choose from — the exciting cultural growth fuelled by the K-Wave from South Korea, or the nature and wildlife of a territory as diverse as Australia — there are usually ways to work those subjects into the curriculum for students of all ages.”

 While it’s important to teach about the diverse cultures through traditions and celebrations of the Asian and Pacific Islander communities, Staci from Donut Lovin’ Teacher urges teachers to not limit their curriculum to just that.
 Rather, take the opportunity to look critically at history and the injustices in the past and present, and facilitate conversations around allyship and advocacy.
 “One specific part of history that I’d like to see highlighted more often,” she says, “is the forced removal and mass incarceration of Japanese and Japanese Americans in the U.S. during World War II.
 As a child, I watched the ways that my grandfather worked to ensure that the experiences of this time period would never be forgotten.
 Yet, in middle school I remember the few short sentences in a history textbook that was supposed to suffice this huge part of my own family history.”

-If you’re looking for resources on Asian-Pacific American history and heritage, here are just to get you started:
+If you’re looking for resources to teach about Asian-Pacific American history and heritage, here are just a few from Asian and Pacific Islander educators to get you started:

 Children’s Day Traditions in Japan – Digital Resource